ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ### Aggregation Protocol

-When the Leader opts in to a task, it SHOULD derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
+When the Leader opts in to a task, it MUST derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
 The Leader MUST advertise the task to the Helper in every request incident to the task as described in
 {{task-advertisement}}.